satelab/Satelab-Home-Page/README.md

 Welcome to **SateLab**, the innovation hub of **Sate Tech Experts**, where technology meets excellence.

-SateLab is a dynamic virtual training institution dedicated to equipping learners with in-demand tech skills across virtually every major technology domain.
+Sate Tech Experts is a dynamic virtual training institution dedicated to equipping learners with in-demand tech skills across virtually every major technology domain.
 Whether you are a beginner exploring tech or a professional advancing your expertise, SateLab is built for you.

 ---